yahah100/BatteryPackLife/README.md

 }
 ```

-Additionally, please cite the original papers that conducted experiments.
+- Additionally, please cite the original papers that conducted experiments.
 Please cite [BatteryArchive](https://www.batteryarchive.org/index.html) as the data source for the HNEI, SNL, MICH, MICH_EXP, and UL_PUR datasets.
+- Please cite [BatteryML](https://iclr.cc/virtual/2024/poster/17628) if you use the processed CALCE, MATR, HUST, HNEI, RWTH, SNL, and UL_PUR datasets.
+Our preprocessing for these 7 datasets relies heavily on BatteryML's preprocessing scripts.

 ## Acknowledgement
 This repo is constructed based on the following repos: